mattdiamond/Recorderjs/README.md

 rec.close()
 ```

-**close** will close the audioContext and destroy the workers.
-A new Recorder instance will be required for additional recordings.
+**close** will close the audioContext and destroy the workers and clear the stream.
+A new Recorder instance will be required for additional recordings. if a sourceNode was provided in the initial config, then the implementation will need to close the audioContext and clear the stream.

 ```js
 rec.pause([flush])